 Sweet Pork Dry Rub

-- Season with remaining Sweet Pork Dry Rub spices to your liking.
+- Sprinkle liberally with remaining 1/2 cup sweet pork dry rub spices (to your liking).
 Feel free to add more apple juice or your favorite BBQ sauce.

 - Substitute with Smoked Paprika for a more smokey flavor.